void-linux/void-docs/src/installation/guides/chroot.md

 This guide details the process of manually installing Void via a chroot on an x86, x86_64 or aarch64 architecture.
 It is assumed that you have a familiarity with Linux, but not necessarily with installing a Linux system via a chroot.
-This guide can be used to create a a "typical" setup, using a single partition on a single SATA/IDE/USB disk.
+This guide can be used to create a "typical" setup, using a single partition on a single SATA/IDE/USB disk.
 Each step may be modified to create less typical setups, such as [full disk encryption](./fde.md).

 Void provides two options for bootstrapping the new installation.
 The **XBPS